 They can be made into a bar, rectangle, block, horseshoes, round, rings, donuts, disc, segment, bread, multi-fingered rings, or other custom shapes.

 Every shape of magnets is customized based on their application.
-If conditions allow, use magnet as simple as possible, for using complex shape magnet will increase a lot of your cost.
+If conditions allow, use the magnet as simply as possible, for using complex shape magnets will increase your cost.

 The shapes of magnets determine how the magnetic field lines are arranged outside of the magnet, which also affects where the magnet can be used.

-When it comes to the neodymium-magnet, we will think of the horseshoe magnet immediately.
+When it comes to the neodymium magnet, we will think of the horseshoe magnet immediately.
 Although in practical application, we hardly see it.
-It’s still considered the symbol for a magnet and used as a teaching tool nowadays.
+It's still considered a symbol for a magnet and is used as a teaching tool nowadays.

 Thank you for reading our article and we hope it can help you have a better understanding of the shapes of magnets.
 If you want to know more about magnet shapes, we suggest you visit Stanford Magnets for more information.